Far-right lawmaker Wilders pulls his party out of ruling Dutch coalition in dispute over migration

 He made good on that pledge Tuesday.

-Caroline van der Plas, leader of the pro-agriculture populist Farmers Citizens Movement, said she was angry at Wilders’ decision.
+Caroline van der Plas, leader of the pro-agriculture populist Farmers Citizens Movement that is part of the coalition, said she was angry at Wilders’ decision.

 “He is not putting the Netherlands first, he is putting Geert Wilders first,” she told Dutch broadcaster NOS.